 Li Auto Inc. Shareholder Investigation: Submit Your Losses to Johnson Fistel

-/EIN News/ -- SAN DIEGO, Jan.
-07, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Li Auto Inc. (NASDAQ: LI), any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, Jan.
+07, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Li Auto Inc. LI, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased Li Auto Inc. common stock?
 If you purchased Li Auto Inc. common stock and suffered significant losses on your investment, join our investigation now: